 What this means for you

-Before you have robotic surgery to prevent or treat cancer, the FDA recommends that you:
+Before you have robotic surgery to prevent or treat breast cancer, the FDA recommends that you:

-- Be aware that the safety and effectiveness of robotic surgery for mastectomy or for the prevention or treatment of cancer has not been established.
+Be aware that the safety and effectiveness of robotic surgery for mastectomy or for the prevention or treatment of breast cancer has not been established.

-- What is your training, experience, and patient outcomes with robotic surgery?
+What is your training, experience, and patient outcomes with robotic surgery for breast cancer?

-- What are the possible complications from this procedure, and how often do they happen?
+What are the possible complications from this procedure, both short- and long-term, and how often do they happen?

 The bottom line is that no robotic surgery devices have been approved for mastectomy.
-If your surgeon suggests robotic surgery for mastectomy, definitely bring up this FDA safety communication.
-You also may want to ask your surgeon why a procedure that is not approved by the FDA is being recommended for you and ask about alternatives.
+If your surgeon suggests robotic surgery for mastectomy, definitely bring up these FDA safety communications.
+You also may want to ask your surgeon why a procedure using a device not approved by the FDA is being recommended for you and ask about alternatives.